 This dahi aloo ki sabzi recipe is a simple and delicious Rajasthani style potato curry.
 In this recipe potatoes are cooked in a spiced yogurt gravy.
 I have always been fascinated by the vivid colors and vibrant culture of Rajasthan.
 And the food is equally delicious, especially the spicy curries and desserts.
-Milk, ghee and yogurt is widely used in Rajasthani cuisine.
+Milk, ghee and yogurt are widely used in Rajasthani cuisine.
 One of my favorites is jaisalmeri kala chana curry that uses yogurt as the base for the curry.
 This dahi aloo ki sabzi too is made using curd or yogurt as the base for the gravy.

 This is a quick and easy curry to make.
 And yes, it is made with the ever popular vegetable, potato.
 Freshly ground spices are used in this recipe which lends a distinctive taste to the curry.
 This dahi wale aloo is usually served with deep fried puffed breads or poori ( puri ).
 It also goes well as a side dish for chapatis or rotis.
 Here I have served for breakfast with poori and they tasted great.
 This is a quick recipe that you can make to serve with chapati or phulkas for dinner.
 Lets move on to the recipe for easy Rajasthani style dahi aloo.